 1 tablespoon sherry vinegar

-olive oil for pre-grill brushing and drizzling atop final product
+olive oil for pre-grill brushing and drizzling atop the final product

 Combine tomatoes, 1 tablespoon of olive oil, vinegar, and garlic in a bowl.
 Season with salt and pepper.